Ferrite-FEM/Tensors.jl/docs/src/man/constructing_tensors.md

  3  4
 ```

+## Diagonal tensors

-A diagonal tensor can be created by either giving a number of a vector on the diagonal:
+A diagonal tensor can be created by either giving a number or a vector that should appear on the diagonal:

 ```jldoctest
 julia> diagm(Tensor{2,2}, 2.0)